I took page-turner to the Monument green space

 I turn the last page of my who-done-it page-turner

-and walk home to a place that once was a warehouse but
+and walk home to a building that once was a warehouse but

-now is a place that I live in.
+now is the place that I live in.

 napowrimo day 20. prompt to write a ‘kenning’ poem.
 This doesn’t quite do that but sometimes it’s just fun to play with words